Healthy Homes Assessment Lochain

 Lochain Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Lochain and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory for all Lochain and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove conformance with the Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords must keep records of their the conformance to each Healthy Homes Standards that apply or will be in force during the tenure of the rental property.

-• Property managers and private landlords have to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.
+• Private landlords and property managers have to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in lease.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes